[Home ] [Archive] [ فارسی ]

 ..

-The gut-brain axis: from evidence to policy—a framework for using probiotics in the treatment of neurological disorders
+Applying gut–brain axis evidence as a framework for using probiotics in the treatment of neurological disorders: A policy brief

 Mahmoud Salami * , Fatemeh Aghighi Bidgoli